sgeos/sgeos.github.io/_posts/2016-02-06-getting-started-with-tor-on-freebsd.markdown

 running on my FreeBSD virtual machine.
 This is not a problem if the person I want to show it to is withing walking distance.
-This is not always the case.
+The net being what it is, sometimes the other party is halfway around the world.

 I figured [**tor**][tor] would be a neat way to demo a server running on my laptop.